 - Turn the mixture into the prepared cake pan and smooth over the surface, making a slight hollow in the centre so the cake will rise evenly.

 - Bake at 325ºF (160ºC or 150ºC for a fan oven) for 60 minutes, and then reduce the temperature to 300ºF (150ºC or 140ºC for a fan oven) for a further two hours, or until a skewer inserted in the centre of the cake comes out clean.
+Do keep an eye on the cake while it is baking as oven temperatures do vary radically and you don't want it to burn.
+I tend to check it every thirty minutes to forty minutes just to keep an eye on it, and every fifteen minutes towards the end.

 - Cool the cake in the pan for at least a half an hour and then carefully remove it to cool on a wire rack.